damiencren/damiencren/README.md

 -->

-- 🔭 I’m currently working on a android application with a mate
+- 🔭 I’m currently working on a android application
 - 👀 I’m interested in Big Data